EliteAndroidApps/WhatsApp-GD-Extractor/README.md

  AUTHOR: TripCode

 ###### CREDITS:
- CONTRIBUTORS: DrDeath1122 from XDA for the multithreading backbone part
+ CONTRIBUTORS: DrDeath1122 from XDA for the multi-threading backbone part,
+               YuriCosta for reverse engineering the new restore system